Justice Department sues Google for control of digital advertising - ExBulletin

 Justice Department sues Google for control of digital advertising

-The Washington (AP) Department of Justice and eight states filed an antitrust lawsuit against Google on Tuesday, slamming it against the entire online advertising ecosystem as a detrimental burden on advertisers, consumers and even the U.S. government. attempted to crush its alleged monopoly.
+The Washington (AP) Justice Department and eight states have imposed a monopoly on Google in an attempt to shatter its alleged monopoly over the entire online advertising ecosystem as a detrimental burden for advertisers, consumers and even the U.S. government.
+I filed a lawsuit for violation of the prohibition law.

 In its complaint, the government alleges that Google seeks to neutralize or eliminate rivals in the online advertising market through acquisitions and to force advertisers to use its own products by making it difficult to use competitors’ products.
-It’s part of a slow, albeit new, move by the US to curb the tech giants that have seen nearly unlimited growth over the past 15 years.
+It’s part of a slow, albeit new, move by the US to curb the tech giants that have enjoyed nearly unrestricted growth for the past 15 years.

 Monopolies threaten the free and fair markets on which our economy is based.
 They stifle innovation, hurt producers and workers, and increase costs for consumers, Attorney General Merrick Garland said at a press conference on Tuesday.

 Garland said Google has pursued anti-competitive behavior for 15 years.
 This has stalled the rise of rival technologies, manipulating the mechanics of online ad auctions and forcing advertisers and publishers to use his tools from Google.
-In doing so, Google has engaged in exclusive conduct that significantly undermines, if not destroys, competition in the ad tech industry, he added.
+In doing so, Google “engaged in exclusive conduct that significantly undermined, if not destroyed, competition in the ad tech industry.

 The lawsuit, the latest lawsuit filed by the government against Google, accuses the company of unlawfully monopolizing the way advertising is served online by excluding competitors.
 Google Ads Manager allows large publishers with a lot of direct sales to manage their ads.
 Ad exchanges, on the other hand, are real-time marketplaces for buying and selling online display advertising.